Strings Instructor: Cello (Children's Cello);

 Northey has played with numerous orchestras, chamber music ensembles, musicals theatre productions and countless celebrities.
 In the Fall of 2014 she walked 800 kilometres of the Camino de Santiago Francés trail — cello on her back — doing what she loves the most: opening hearts through cello and song.

 It is her curiosity and love of life that inspires Northey daily to discover new avenues of expression and makes her a vibrant teacher.
 She believes life is meant to be joyful and actively engages in that pursuit and experience.
-She is delighted to be part of the amazing faculty for Calgary’s Mount Royal University Conservatory in the area of Early Childhood Cello.
+Morag instructs the vibrant Mount Royal University "Young Cello Ensemble."
+This ensemble spotlights one age group in her diverse studio of young through university level players and experienced through beginning adult cellists.

 “A distinguished virtuoso, her playing enraptures our mind with an artistry that brings blissful pleasures to the soul.” — The Right Honourable Michaëlle Jean